ngs-docs/angus/introduction-to-automation.md

 # Introduction to automation

-TODO: write me :)
+Friday evening / Saturday afternoon.

 Discuss:

-* copy/pasting from a log book
+* copy/pasting from a document
-* screen/tmux
+* screen/tmux for long runing stuff
+* a first discussion of shell scripts and R scripts (vs interactive)
 * for loops and shell programming (take from Software Carpentry shell lesson)
-* a first discussion of shell scripts (as opposed to R scripts)
-* note that we have a more advanced discussion of this planned for Saturday.